Al-Hafiz: Vizierates of al-Hafiz's sons, 1134–1135

 In 1134, al-Hafiz appointed his own son and designated heir, Sulayman, as vizier.
 A move designed to further strengthen the dynasty, it backfired disastrously when Sulayman died two months later, thereby once more throwing doubt on the supposed infallibility of the caliph-imam.
 Sulayman's younger brother Haydara was immediately appointed as heir and vizier, but this provoked the jealousy of another of al-Hafiz's sons, Hasan.

 Hasan won the backing of the Juyūshiyya, a regiment of apparently Armenian origin established by Badr and al-Afdal that had been the pillar of their power and that had also supported Kutayfat.
 The Caliph and Haydara were backed by the Black African regiment of the Rayḥaniyya.
 This dissension appears to have had religious motivation as well, as Hasan and his followers are said to have backed Sunnism and attacked Isma'ili preachers.
 On 28 June, the Juyūshiyya defeated the Rayḥaniyya, forcing Haydara to flee to the palace, which was now besieged by Hasan's troops.
 Faced with this unprecedented situation, al-Hafiz backed down and on 19 July, he appointed Hasan as vizier and heir.
 As the historian Michael Brett comments, al-Hafiz had effectively appointed his son "in opposition to himself".

 To secure his position, Hasan organized a private militia, the ṣibyān al-zarad, with which he terrorized the elites.
 Al-Hafiz instigated the Black African garrison of Upper Egypt to try and depose his son, but again Hasan's men emerged victorious.
 In the end, it was Hasan's tyrannical rule that caused his downfall.
 His brutal treatment of his enemies, the executions of prominent men and the confiscation of property, cost him whatever support he may have had.
 It was said that as many as 15,000 people were killed in the turmoils caused by Hasan's rule.

 Following the murder of several senior commanders, the army rose in revolt in March 1135.
 Hasan fled to the caliphal palace, where al-Hafiz placed him under arrest.
 The troops then assembled at the square before the palace and demanded his execution, otherwise threatening to set fire to the palace.
 Al-Hafiz called to his rescue the governor of the Gharbiyya province (the western Nile Delta), Bahram al-Armani.
 Before Bahram could arrive in the capital, the Caliph bowed to the soldiers' demands and had his son poisoned by his Jewish physician.
-The troops did not disperse until one of them was invited in to inspect the body.
-For good measure, he stabbed it several times with a knife before departing.